yizoy95/Advanced-Machine-Learning/README.md

 Here is a list of all the various topics covered throughout the course:

 - Data Mining and Knowledge Discovery
-The KDD process and methodology
+- The KDD process and methodology
-Data preparation for knowledge discovery
+-Data preparation for knowledge discovery
 Overview of data mining and Machine Learning techniques Review of Python and overview of Python tools for Data Analysis Supervised Techniques